lip6/coriolis/documentation/UsersGuide/ViewerTools.rst

 that step.

 You may visualize the density (saturation) of either the edges (global routing) or the GCells (detailed routing) until the routing is finalized.
-Special layers appears to that effect in the `The Layers&Go Tab`_.
+Special layers appear to that effect in the `The Layers&Go Tab`_.